-Max Planck Institute for European Legal History is inviting applications for Doucet Scholarship for Young Researchers from outside Frankfurt, especially from Latin America.
+Max Planck Institute for European Legal History is inviting applications for Doucet funding for Young Researchers from outside Frankfurt, especially from Latin America.

 In 2015 the Institute has acquired the private library of the Argentinian legal historian Gastón Doucet.
 Together with his wife, the historian Lourdes Doucet, he collected during this lifetime more than 4.800 volumes.

-- Study Subject: Young researchers may submit proposals on the history of colonial law, directly related to the monographs and editions of sources that make up the Doucet Collection.
+- Young researchers may submit proposals on the history of colonial law, directly related to the monographs and editions of sources that make up the Doucet Collection.